Baghbahari/Resnets-transfer-learning-for-stanford-cars/README.md

 # Resnets transfer learning for Stanford car classification
 Stanford cars classification by resnet models

-This repository is the implementation of Resnet models (resnet18, resnet50, wide_resnet50_2 and resnext50_32x4d) on Standford cars classification task by pytorch.
+This repository is the implementation of Resnet models (resnet18, resnet50, wide_resnet50_2 and resnext50_32x4d) to predict the class model of a car from Standford cars dataset by pytorch.

 ##### Table of Contents
 [Overview](#headers)